irtf-nwcrg/swif-codec/README.md

 - sliding window: an encoding window slides progressively over the packet flow, the encoder computes a linear combination of packets in this encoding window

 ### Idea 5-
-#### "Block FEC codes are great for bulk, non real-time traffic, sliding window FEC codes are great for real-time traffic"
+#### "With large independant data objects, block codes are great, with streams of real-time data that have time correlation, sliding window codes are preferable"
-- ... because splitting the application flow into blocks delays the moment when repair packets can be generated!
+- ... because splitting the application flow into blocks delays the moment when "repair packets" can be generated!
+- code performance also depends on the type of losses (independant, uniform losses versus correlated, bursty losses)

 ### Idea 6-
 #### "Some codes are restricted to a single encoder (e.g., sender) and single decoder (e.g., receiver)"